 Lynn, William S. 2011.
 Barred Owls in the Pacific Northwest: An Ethics Brief.
-Worcester, Massachusetts: George P. Marsh Institute, Clark University, 70 pp.
+George Perkins Marsh Institute, Clark University, Worcester, Massachusetts, 70 pp.

 Lavigne, David and William S. Lynn.
 2010.
 Canada's Commercial Seal Hunt: It's More Than a Question of Humane Killing (co-authored with David Lavigne).
 Journal of Animal Ethics 1 (1), 1-5.